9 Low-Cost Marketing Ideas for Self Storage

-HR departments are always looking for ways to add value to the employees in their organisations.
+HR departments are always looking for ways to add value to the employees in their organizations.
 So why not contact HR departments in your area and give them an exclusive deal on storage that they can offer their team.
 The HR department will then put you on their intranet for employees to search, or promote you internally in other ways, without adding any cost to you.
-The only thing to be aware of is that this will only work if your offer is exclusive to the organisation.
+The only thing to be aware of is that this will only work if your offer is exclusive to the organization.
 That means you will need to get creative about all the different ways you can piece together a storage offering, so that each company you speak to get their very own exclusive offer.

 4. Business Events